-- Justification of location. - · Assessment of agricultural land. - Landscape/Visual Impact Assessment - Landscape enhancement and mitigation proposal, including a 25 year site-management plan. - Assessment of Cumulative Impact. - Ecological survey and assessment, and biodiversity enhancement proposals.
-A short biodiversity survey and plan is recommended. - Transport Assessment to include construction, operation and maintenance and decommission schedule and predicted vehicle movements during all stages of the proposal. - Flood Risk Assessment the surface water treatment needs to be considered carefully given the potential for proposed buildings and hard standing to be provided within the site. - Investigation into the potential presence of features of archaeological interest or cultural heritage. - The extent of survey and assessment material should reflect the extent and sensitivity of the site.
+- Justification of location. - Assessment of agricultural land. - Landscape/Visual Impact Assessment (to include PV glint and glare). - Landscape enhancement and mitigation proposal, including a 25 year site-management plan. - Assessment of Cumulative Impact. - Ecological survey and assessment, and biodiversity enhancement proposals.
+A short biodiversity survey and plan is recommended. - Transport Assessment to include construction, operation and maintenance and decommission schedule and predicted vehicle movements during all stages of the proposal. - Flood Risk Assessment the surface water treatment needs to be considered carefully given the potential for proposed buildings and hard standing to be provided within the site. - Investigation into the potential presence of features of archaeological interest or cultural heritage.